The Community Science Lab - sites of activity (2)

 The quarrying site is close to existing housing in the village of Glyncoch (<200 metres away) which is down wind from prevailing south-westerly winds.
 Glyncoch is an area of publicly- and privately-owned council housing built from the early 1960s on the rural fringes north of Pontypridd.
 It has always scored poorly in terms of multiple deprivation in Wales (see, for example, WIMD 2019).
 Residents, some of whom draw on place-based narratives rural decline and who seek greater environmental rights as citizens - their collective expertise is largely ignored by the regulatory authorities - can recall local farmland and woods, and the associated biodiversity, becoming progressively reduced from the 1960s to the present due to the expansion of the quarry.

 In 2017, the UK-based leaseholder, Hanson, bought the land from RCT having first suggested the transfer in 2014.
 An application was then made to extend the life of the quarry beyond a 2022 limit to 2028 (since 2007, Hanson has been owned by a German aggregates firm, the Heidelberg Cement Group).
 Current and former residents formed an anti-quarrying action group, Save Craig Yr Hesg Mountain.
-There are distinct economic, social and environmental concerns about the governance of the Craig Yr Hesg quarry extension which Glyncoch residents - and people more widely in Pontypridd - want addressing and many have turned to 'community science' (cf. Evans et al, 2023) to help find answers.
+There are distinct economic, social and environmental concerns about the governance of the Craig Yr Hesg quarry extension which Glyncoch residents - and people more widely in Pontypridd - want addressing.
+Some have turned to 'community science' (cf. Evans et al, 2023) to help find answers.

 RCT refused planning permission in 2021, but Heidelberg appealed successfully to the Planning and Environment Inspectorate Wales (PEDW) in 2022.
 The Welsh Government then gave planning permission to extend the quarry.
 Heidelberg has indicated 2047 is now the quarry's reclamation date.
 Some members of the protest group have been undertaking community science and citizen science activity - chiefly monitoring the air quality, the numbers of HGVs, cracks in people's houses and noise levels - as well as peaceful street protesting (see, for example, ITV Wales' coverage and Byline Cymru's coverage).